 - a serious risk to public safety.

-Additionally, within 20 business days after the incident, a written report of the incident must be sent to:
+Additionally, and within 20 business days after the incident, submit an Electrical Incident Report Form to:

 Energy Safe Victoria